davorg/dmp/chapters/chapter02.md

     ls | sort

-then anything written to the STDOUT of the ls command (i.e., the list of files in the current directory) is written directly to the STDIN of the sort command.
-The sort command processes the data that appears on its STDIN, sorts that data, and writes the sorted data to its STDOUT.
-The STDOUT for the sort command has not been redirected and therefore the sorted list of files appears on the user's monitor.
+then anything written to the `STDOUT` of the ls command (*i.e.*, the list of files in the current directory) is written directly to the `STDIN` of the sort command.
+The sort command processes the data that appears on its `STDIN`, sorts that data, and writes the sorted data to its `STDOUT`.
+The `STDOUT` for the sort command has not been redirected and therefore the sorted list of files appears on the user's monitor.

 A summary of the character strings used in basic I/O redirection is given in table 2.1.
 More complex features are available in some operating systems, but the characters listed are available in all versions of UNIX and Windows.